Pape N'Daw

 Pape Abdoulaye N'Daw (born 26 October 1993) is a Senegalese former footballer who played as a forward.

 Career

-Pape N'Daw started to play football in his country at Niary Tally, moving to Romania at age 19 to play for Dinamo București where he was seen as a new Lacina Traore of Romanian football.
+N'Daw was born 26 October 1993 in Dakar, Senegal, starting to play football at Niary Tally.
+He moved to Romania at age 19 to play for Dinamo București where he was seen as a new Lacina Traoré of Romanian football.
 He made his Liga I debut for The Red Dogs on 28 July 2013 under coach Gheorghe Mulțescu in a 2–0 victory against FC Vaslui.
-He played only 4 Liga I games for Dinamo, including a appearance in a derby against Steaua and left the club returning at Niary Tally, then he went to play for Simba, Township Rollers and Persipura Jayapura from Indonesia, retiring from playing football at age 27, becoming a sports agent.
+N'Daw played only four Liga I games for Dinamo, including an appearance in a derby against Steaua.
+He returned to Niary Tally, then he went to play for Simba, Township Rollers and Persipura Jayapura, retiring from playing football at age 27, becoming a sports agent.